How does a Transition to retirement income account work?

 - There are no restrictions on the amount you can transfer from your Super-savings account to an Income account (although you will need to keep some balance in your Super-savings account if you, or your employer, are still making super contributions).

-- Once you turn 65 or fully retire, your TTR will be converted to an Income account – Retirement with no limit on the maximum amount you can take as income and no restrictions on lump sum withdrawals.
+- Once you turn 65 or fully retire, your Transition to retirement will be converted to a Retirement income account with no limit on the maximum amount you can take as income and no restrictions on lump sum withdrawals.

 Please note: Accessing your super benefits may affect your eligibility for social security benefits.
 Call us on 13 11 84 to check.